 How do we do that?
 By making the tasks we want our children to engage in more valuable to them than those we want them to avoid.
 That’s certainly not easy when starting homework on time is up against other distractions, like playing on phones or hanging out with friends.
 Engaging in new habits may sometimes require external motivators, but as students build these new habits, the effort required to maintain them will decrease, as will their awareness of internal motivators.

 But how can you increase internal motivation for children?
-Alex Vermeer, professional researcher from MIRI, believes that increasing the expectancy of success and value of a task, while decreasing distractions and delays of rewards, ultimately builds motivation.
-If we want to encourage our children to reward themselves by accomplishing tasks, we must help them recognize the inherent reward – either the joy of doing or reward from completing – of the task, while they maintain focus and create deadlines to help them achieve their goals.
+Alex Vermeer, professional researcher from the Machine Intelligence Research Institute, believes that increasing the expectancy of success and value of a task, while decreasing distractions and delays of rewards, ultimately builds motivation.
+If we want to encourage our children to reward themselves by accomplishing tasks, we must help them recognize the inherent reward of the task–either the joy of doing it or reward from completing it–while they maintain focus and create deadlines to help them achieve their goals.

 The question remains of how to put these ideas into practice.
 Although there might not be a one-size-fits-all approach, consider the following ideas: